 There are a lot of things that can go wrong when cooking Pork Spare Ribs “the old fashioned way.”
 Everyone is familiar with the disappointment of dryness, toughness, and, even “falling apartness.”
-The irregular characteristics of outdoor barbecues complicate matters even further, requiring frequent, if not constant, adaptation to weather and other conditions.
+The inconsistent performance of outdoor barbecues complicates matters even further, requiring frequent, if not constant adaptation to weather and other conditions.

-Traditional methods demand that the side be cooked whole to avoid dryness.
+Traditional methods typically indicate that the side be cooked whole to achieve desirable, moist results.
 Sous vide turns that principle on its head by making greater or lesser surface area irrelevant–since the protein is sealed in a bag, the risk of dryness is eliminated.

 Precise temperatures are difficult to achieve in outdoor barbecues.
 Sous vide guarantees their maintenance.
-General time calculations and the use of the pinch test further prevent under cooking AND over cooking.
+General time guidelines and the use of the pinch/poke test further prevent under cooking AND over cooking.

 So, no matter HOW you plan to finish your pork spareribs, no matter WHICH style or sauce you plan to use, this time/temperature protocol can be used to achieve excellent results.